Daniel100M/oo_programming_2/README.md

 ----------------------------------------------------
 In conclusion,
 the actions described above consume time.
-As a result, executing time is longer.
+As a result, it takes longer to execute.

 The usage of a normal function is more direct.
 In other words, by using a regular function, we avoid the creation of